tyrucode/CapStone1/README.md

 I would also like to make it so users can randomize entire playlists based on these filters they decide on, and integrate it so it adds the playlist directly to the users spotify account.

-2.Concert & Events Playlist (Spotify / TicketMaster API)
+2. Concert & Events Playlist (Spotify / TicketMaster API)
 Description: Build a tool that generates a playlist based on upcoming concerts or events near the user’s location.
 The app could pull in artists from the events and create a playlist so the user can familiarize themselves with the music before attending.
 Features: